Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 5.1 Quotes: A request for quotation by the Purchaser will not constitute an offer to purchase Goods and/or Services from the Supplier.
 No contract for the supply of Goods and/or Services will exist between the Purchaser and Supplier until the Purchaser gives the Supplier an Order in accordance with these Conditions and that Order has been accepted by the Supplier (such acceptance of the Purchaser's Order may be made and communicated by the Supplier in writing (including via email) including an order acknowledgment or by overt act of acceptance).

 5.2 Orders: The Purchaser may purchase Goods and/or Services from the Supplier by providing to the Supplier an Order.
-The date for delivery of the Goods and/or Services will be as specified in the Order.
+Subject to the Supplier’s acceptance of the Order, the date for delivery of the Goods and/or Services will be as specified in the Order.

 5.4 No Exclusivity or Minimum Quantities: The Supplier acknowledges that the Purchaser may purchase Goods and/or Services from other suppliers, and there is no guarantee of exclusivity or minimum quantity.